SuPPoLzZ/Python-oo-Daniel-Lasecki-school/uml/readme.md

 *-- represents composition, a strong form of association with a strong lifecycle dependency (e.g., Class09 creates a list (or any collection) of many instances of Class10, and all instances are deleted when container class09 is deleted).

-o-- denotes aggregation, a form of association that represents a "has-a" relationship with a weaker lifecycle dependency (e.g., Class11 has a collection of many instances of Class12, but those instances con tinue to exist even after container class11 is deleted).
+o-- denotes aggregation, a form of association that represents a "has-a" relationship with a weaker lifecycle dependency (e.g., Class11 has a collection of many instances of Class12, but those instances continue to exist even after container class11 is deleted).

 ## Example